abpframework/abp/docs/en/UI/Blazor/Theming.md

 ### The Easiest Way

-The easiest way to create a new theme is adding [Basic Theme Source Code](https://github.com/abpframework/abp/tree/dev/modules/basic-theme) module with source codes and customizing it.
+The easiest way of creating a new theme is adding [Basic Theme Source Code](https://github.com/abpframework/abp/tree/dev/modules/basic-theme) module with source codes and customizing it.

 {{if UI == "Blazor"}}
 ```bash